SAEmanuel/Shodrone_ISEP/docs/planning/sprint3/EAPLI/US315 - Add video of simulation to the proposal (Paulo)/02.analysis/README.md

 ![Domain Model](svg/us315-domain-model.svg)

-This diagram presents the updated domain model for proposal management, extended to support the attachment of a **simulation video** to a **Proposal**.
-It introduces a new association between proposals and video metadata, ensuring all relevant information required to manage and render simulation previews is properly represented.
+This diagram presents the updated domain model for proposal management, extended to support the attachment of a **simulation video** to a **ShowProposal**.
+It introduces a new association between `ShowProposal` and the video metadata value object, ensuring all relevant information required to manage and render simulation previews is properly represented.

-While the base domain model for proposals covers customers, shows, and pricing, this excerpt focuses specifically on enriching the **Proposal** entity with video-related attributes and lifecycle awareness.
+While the base domain model for proposals covers show requests, templates, figures, and drone models, this excerpt focuses specifically on enriching the **ShowProposal** entity with video-related attributes and lifecycle awareness.

 This level of detail is important because:

-- It supports the functional requirement of adding and updating simulation videos linked to proposals.
+- It supports the functional requirement of adding and updating simulation videos linked to show proposals.
 - It enables proper validation (e.g., format, size) and lifecycle controls (e.g., allowing replacements while editable).
 - It lays the foundation for UI integration, such as embedded video previews for customers.